 1895: Minnie Dean Is Executed

-New Zealand woman Minnie Dean is hanged after being convicted of infanticide.
-Earlier that year, she’d been seen boarding a train with a baby and a hatbox, then leaving the train without the baby and a suspiciously heavy hatbox, according to railroad porters.
+New Zealand serial killer Minnie Dean is hanged after being convicted of infanticide.
+Earlier that year, she was seen boarding a train with a baby and a hatbox, then leaving the train without the baby and a suspiciously heavy hatbox, according to railroad porters.
 Police soon dug up her garden and found the bodies of three children.
 Dean is the only woman to be executed in the history of New Zealand.

 1939: The Wizard Of Oz Premieres